Skip to content

 Your LG TV firmware should automatically update, presuming it is connected to the internet through Ethernet or a WIFI connection.

-Sometimes updates can be missed or an installation can be interrupted and thus cause issues with your TV.
+Sometimes updates can be missed, or an installation can be interrupted and thus cause issues with your TV.

 Older LG firmware or a partial firmware installation could be causing the blue tint screen problem.

-We strongly recommend you update your LG TV firmware to ensure that you have the latest software, access to new apps, and an improved viewing experience.
+We strongly recommend you update your LG TV firmware to ensure you have the latest software, access to new apps, and an improved viewing experience.

 Ultimately, regular updates improve your viewing experience and give you better security & privacy protection.